LeoTheWizard/mcp251x_pico/README.md

-# C driver for MCP251x Family of CAN Controllers.
+# MCP251x Family C driver for CAN on the Raspberry Pico.